sphinx-contrib/spelling/issuetracker/doc/index.rst

    issuetracker = 'bitbucket'
    issuetracker_project = 'birkenfeld/sphinx'

-Closed issues are detected and automatically struck through in HTML output.

 By default the extension looks for issue references starting with a single dash, like ``#10``.
 You can however change the pattern, which is used to